Deploy Agent

 a.
 AI model decides to call an MCP tool

 b.
-OpenClaw forwards the call to the server
+Runtime forwards the call to the server

 c.
 Server executes and returns results